echo724/qunix/README.md

 This means we can run the **QCB** and **Alea** anytime we want in Slack.

 Share the result of qauntum computation and qauntum quotes randomly selected by measuring superposition of qubits

+---
+### This project is for IBM's [Qiskit-Hackerthon-Korea-2021](https://github.com/qiskit-community/qiskit-hackathon-korea-21)
+---

 ## Credit